 We all realize that especially as Engineering/STEM students, there are so many things going on (from classes, to research, and other extracurricular activities).
 It’s important to balance academics with your social life, and we would never want your academics to be ignored for Phi Sigma Rho events.
 Sisters are required to attend minimum required events including weekly chapter meetings, social events throughout the quarter, and philanthropy events.
 Many sisters choose to go above and beyond the requirements, making Phi Sigma Rho their top priority and choose to spend as much time with the sorority as possible.
 We encourage our sisters to get together outside of official Phi Sigma Rho events, whether it is getting coffee or dinner, or simply studying together.

 The Mu chapter does not have an official house.
 We do have a house that some of our sisters live in together after their freshman year.
 However, a majority of our sisters live either in an on-campus dorm or off campus.

-Email our Recruitment Chair, Zahra, at email@example.com or shoot us a message on Facebook or Instagram.
+Email our Recruitment Chair, Valerie, at firstname.lastname@example.org or shoot us a message on Facebook or Instagram.
 We're happy to help you out!